MIT Museum: Past exhibits

-The Mark Epstein Innovation Gallery occupied 5000 sqft on the ground floor, and showcased recent research at MIT.
+The Mark Epstein Innovation Gallery occupied 5000 sqft on the ground floor of Building N52, and showcased recent research at MIT.
 After dark during the winter season, large holograms from the museum's collection were sometimes displayed through large windows fronting on Massachusetts Avenue.

-Other exhibits have included selections from the museum's large collection of slide rules and nomographs, and research archives and camera prototypes from Edwin H. Land and the Polaroid Corporation.
-The majority of exhibits have been developed by the museum staff, but touring shows are occasionally exhibited, including a European show about the origins and design of everyday technology, such as the adhesive bandage.
+The majority of exhibits have been developed by the museum staff (often aided by specialized consultants), but touring shows are occasionally exhibited, including a European show about the origins and design of everyday technology, such as the adhesive bandage.

 Photography

-The Kurtz Gallery for Photography on the second floor displayed temporary shows of photography related to art, science, and technology, including works connected to MIT and people who have worked or studied there.
-For example, a photo exhibit of Berenice Abbott's work was on display through 2012, highlighting her scientific visualization work which captured elementary physics principles for science education, including the picture Bouncing ball in diminishing arcs.
-Many of these photos were incorporated into a landmark high school physics textbook developed by the Physical Science Study Committee, which was headquartered at MIT.
-The works of scientific photographer Felice Frankel have also been exhibited at the museum.
+The Kurtz Gallery for Photography, now located on the third floor of the new building, displays temporary shows of photography related to art, science, and technology, including works connected to MIT and people who have worked or studied there.
+For example, a photo exhibit of Berenice Abbott's work was on display through 2012, highlighting her scientific visualization work which captured elementary physics principles for science education, including the iconic picture Bouncing ball in diminishing arcs.
+The stroboscopic high-speed photography of revered MIT professor Doc Edgerton has also been exhibited.
+Many photos by Abbott working with Edgerton were incorporated into a landmark high school physics textbook developed by the Physical Science Study Committee, which was headquartered at MIT in the 1950s.

+Other exhibits have included research archives, camera prototypes, and artwork from Edwin H. Land and the Polaroid Corporation.
+The works of 21st-century scientific photographer Felice Frankel have also been exhibited at the museum.
+The gallery has also shown architectural and engineering drawings of historic and artistic interest.

+Slide rules

+The MIT Museum has a collection of hundreds of slide rules, nomograms, and mechanical calculators.
+The Keuffel and Esser Company collection, from the slide rule manufacturer formerly located in Hoboken, New Jersey, was donated to MIT in 2004, substantially expanding the existing holdings.
+Selected items from the collection are usually on display at the museum.